Tricontinental Graphics from Cuba

 Panel Discussion: Stony Brook and the Global Sixties

 A panel on the history of the global sixties by Stony Brook faculty and graduate students, followed by a roundtable discussion on social justice-oriented activism on the Stony Brook Campus in the 1960s-70s amongst faculty with the most institutional memory.
-Q + A to follow
+Who here at Stony Brook researches the world history of the 1960s and 1970s?
+What kind of insights can we gain from their scholarly interventions?
+Join professors and graduate students in a discussion of current and ongoing research on the global sixties happening on our own campus.
+Q + A to follow.

 Cuban artists, as famous as Alfrédo Rostgaard, Raúl Martínez, and Gladys Acosta Ávila, designed a series of posters that were distributed for free as magazine inserts.
 Often featuring a compelling synthesis of graphics and texts, these posters evince the dynamic experiments in revolutionary aesthetics and the challenges of representing global solidarity across national borders.